rodrigocabrito/Tintolmarket/README.md

 - classify `wine` `stars` : Classifies the wine `wine` with `star`.
 - talk `user` `message` : Sends a message `message` to user `user`.
 - read : Shows all the messages received
+- list : Lists all the transactions executed on the app
 - exit : Exits the app

 ## Limitations